SharabhojI/nand2tetris/chapter08/README.md

 2. Modify the `run_test.bat` script to include the new test program in its list of files to process.

 Remember to test the generated `.asm` file using the CPU Emulator to verify correct translation.

+## Known Errors

+The current implementation passes all tests with the exception of the NestedCall test, where `RAM[5]` incorrectly outputs `0` instead of `135`.
+A fix is currently in progress.